hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 pass.
 The source-op 242/244 coordinate splits preserve the full innermost 2,100 locations and alias the low/high two-plane intervals at offsets 0 and 4,200.
 The following constant Add stages its 4,200-byte operand with one DMA and runs one contiguous Spatz call.
-Command generation now stops at source op 243 Sub;
-lower the two selected compact Sub instances next, then continue one unsupported source ID at a time through reshape and final output handling.
+Both compact Sub instances use the same contiguous Spatz binary path and preserve positive-scale rounding.
+Command generation now stops at source op 247 scalar Mul; lower that selected contract next, then continue one unsupported source ID at a time through reshape and final output handling.

 ### P3 — Performance and DMA overlap